Osman I: Legacy

 Osman is considered the founder of the Ottoman dynasty who started an imperial line that would expand to include 35 sultans – rulers of one of the largest and most powerful empires in world history.
 The Ottoman Empire lasted until 1918, when it disintegrated after defeat alongside other Central Powers in World War I. Osman is often referred to as the first in the line of Ottoman Sultans, although he himself never carried this title in his life, and was instead called "Bey" or "Emir".
 One endowment written in Persian and dating back to 1324, indicates that Osman was given the titles Muḥiuddin (Reviver of the faith) and Fakhruddin (Pride of the faith).

 Osman's descendants are distributed today in several American, European and Arab countries after the royal Ottoman family was expelled from Turkey in 1924 shortly after the declaration of the Republic, by Mustafa Kemal Atatürk.
 Eventually, several family members returned to Turkey, after the Turkish government allowed the females to return in 1951.
-However, male descendants had to wait until 1973 CE to be able to enter Turkey again.
+However, male descendants had to wait until 1973 to be able to enter Turkey again.
 Other members remained in the countries where their ancestors had sought refuge, such as England, France, the United States, Egypt, Saudi Arabia, among others.
 Osman's descendants are known today as the Osmanoğlu (son of Osman) family.

 A Turkish navy landing ship is named after Osman.